-Find out if you are candidate for PRP Hair Regrowth Platelet Rich Plasma by contacting Dr. Alan J. Bauman for a consultation.
-The use of PRP plus BioD Amniotic ECM (Extracellular Matrix) for the treatment of alopecia areata and androgenetic alopecia, also know as hereditary male or female hair loss, is available from Dr. Alan Bauman at Bauman Medical Group in Florida.
+Find out if you are a candidate for PRP Hair Regrowth Platelet Rich Plasma by contacting Dr. Alan J. Bauman for a consultation.
+The use of PRP plus BioD Amniotic ECM (Extracellular Matrix) for the treatment of alopecia areata and androgenetic alopecia, also known as hereditary male or female hair loss is available from Dr. Alan Bauman at Bauman Medical in Florida.
 Watch PRP Hair Growth treatment as seen on ABC News below.

 PRP: Available from Dr. Alan Bauman at Bauman Medical